 Coriander seeds are the dried berries of the coriander herb, but have little similarity in taste to fresh coriander.
 The seeds are almost spherical, one end being slightly pointed, the other slightly flattened.
 There are many longitudinal ridges.
 The length of the seed is 3 - 5 mm and the colour, when dried, is usually brown, but may be green or off white.
 The seeds can be bought whole or in powdered form.
 Ground coriander is a component of many different spice mixtures including garam masala and harissa, it's also good added to savoury pickles, chutneys or casseroles and can be used in cakes and other baked goodies.

 Bouquet - Seeds are sweet and aromatic when ripe.
 Unripe seeds are said to have an offensive smell.
-Flavour - The seeds are warm, mild and sweetish.
-There is a citrus undertone similar to orange peel.

 - Other Names

-- Coentro (Portuguese); coriandolo (Italian); coriandre (French); coriandro (Spanish); dhania (Hindi); gad or kusbara (Hebrew); giligilani (Swahili); hu sui (Chinese); ketumbar (Indonesian); kişniş (Turkish); koliandro (Greek); koriander (German); koriandr (Russian); kusbarah (Arabic); ¬_mellet pak chi_ (Thai); mui (Vietnamese).
+- Coentro (Portuguese); coriandolo (Italian); coriandre (French); coriandro (Spanish); dhania (Hindi); gad or kusbara (Hebrew); giligilani (Swahili); hu sui (Chinese); ketumbar (Indonesian); kişniş (Turkish); koliandro (Greek); koriander (German); koriandr (Russian); kusbarah (Arabic); ¬_mellet pak chi_ (Thai); mui (Vietnamese)

 - Preparation and Storage